Chargebacks. Every event Organizer's worst nightmare.

 - Credit card companies and banks will often side with the cardholder even if you can prove the sale was legitimate.
 Consider an issuer like American Express.
 If a cardholder disputes a charge for an expensive purchase who is American Express more likely to side with?
 The Merchant or the Cardholder?
 If they upset the cardholder they could lose them as a customer and that means a loss of revenue from fees.
 If they upset the merchant, what is the merchant going to do?
 Stop accepting American Express?
 Not likely.
 Too many customers want to use an American Express card.

 - Freshtix is just the middle-man here.
-We will do everything we can to help you retrieve your funds, but if we lose the chargeback you are responsible for repayment of the amount, per our terms and conditions.
+We will do everything we can to help you retrieve your funds, but if we lose the chargeback you are responsible for repayment of the amount and a chargeback fee, per our terms and conditions.

 What Can You Do To Protect Yourself?